Anatomical Donation FAQs

 The family may contact the administrator and arrange for the cemetery gates to be unlocked.
-Visitation is on certain weekends only.
+Visitation is by appointment only.

 Unless arrangements have been made with the donor's physician, we cannot agree to accept a donor for a specific project.
 Special requests should be discussed with the director and are up to her discretion.
 However, the Anatomical Donor Program and the Department of Neurology's Alzheimer and Parkinson Programs work as a team with potential brain donors and total-willed body donors.
 Otherwise, our policy is to use the donors as needed.